Ches Crosbie: Lawyer

 On completing law school, Crosbie returned to St. John's and was admitted to the bar in 1983.
 He founded Ches Crosbie Barristers in 1991.
 The firm developed expertise in class actions, and Crosbie first came into the public eye as an advocate for breast cancer patients affected by delayed and erroneous test results (settled in 2009, see Cameron Inquiry), for the victims of moose-vehicle accidents, for users of video lottery terminals, and for the former residents of residential schools in Labrador (settled in 2016).
 Crosbie was appointed Queen's Counsel in 2004.

 From an interest in helping injured children, Crosbie and his firm have given away thousands of bicycle helmets to young people across the province.
 He has worked on a pro bono basis with former shipyard employees attempting to get compensation for long-term health problems.
-He has also volunteered with heritage organizations such as the Sealer's Memorial and Interpretation Centre in Elliston, Trinity Bay, and worked with the Placentia Historical Society and Town of Placentia to commemorate the 75th anniversary of the 1941 meeting of U.S. President Franklin D. Roosevelt and British Prime Minister Winston Churchill which established the Atlantic Charter.
+He has also volunteered with heritage organizations such as the Sealer's Memorial and Interpretation Centre in Elliston, Trinity Bay, and worked with the Placentia Historical Society and the Town of Placentia to commemorate the 75th anniversary of the 1941 meeting of U.S. president Franklin D. Roosevelt and British prime minister Winston Churchill which established the Atlantic Charter.